(Last Updated on April 17, 2021)

 Unfortunately, sometimes our first instinct isn’t always the right one when it comes to handling these tough seasons.
-I know I usually try fixing things by changing schedules, routines and curricula.
-Or I download new apps, buy new stuff or make a new to-do list to get control of the situation.
+I know I usually try fixing things by changing schedules, routines, or curricula.
+Or I download new apps, buy new stuff, or make a new to-do list to get control of the situation.
 And, of course, I look to bubble baths and chocolate to provide calm amidst the chaos.

 Subscribe today to receive new posts via email!